 However, there is a risk that none of these plans will be implemented in a manner necessary to sustain the Company for an extended period of time and that the Company will be unable to obtain additional financing when needed on commercially reasonable terms, if at all.
-In particular, the Company is presently subject to shareholder litigation (see Note 5 - Legal Proceedings).
-The existence of the Action and the Class Action (as defined below) and the uncertainty surrounding their outcome has impeded the Company's ability to secure additional funding and may continue to do so for so long as the outcome of the Action and the Class Action is uncertain.
-While the Company believes the Company may have further clarity on the Action during the third quarter of 2020 when the court in which the Action is pending is anticipated to rule on the defendants' motion to dismiss, such ruling may be adverse to the defendants or create additional uncertainties or may be further delayed due to the novel coronavirus outbreak, which could continue to hamper the Company's ability to raise capital.
-If adequate funds are not available when needed, the Company may be required to significantly reduce or refocus operations or to obtain funds through arrangements that may require the Company to relinquish rights to technologies or potential markets, any of which could have a material adverse effect on the Company.
+In particular, the Company is presently subject to shareholder litigation (see Note 6 - Legal Proceedings).
+The existence of the Action and the Class Action (as defined in Note 6) and the uncertainty surrounding their outcome has impeded the Company's ability to secure additional funding and may continue to do so for so long as the outcome of the Action and the Class Action is uncertain.
+On June 4, 2020, the Delaware Court of Chancery held a hearing at which the separate motions of the Individual Defendants and Mayne Pharma to dismiss the Complaint were presented.
+At the conclusion of the hearing, the Court issued an oral ruling in which it denied the motions and declined to dismiss all counts alleged in the Complaint.
+Accordingly, the Action is anticipated to proceed in the course typical for such litigation.
+This ruling creates additional uncertainties which could continue to hamper the Company's ability to raise capital.

 In addition, on January 30, 2020, the International Health Regulations Emergency Committee of the World Health Organization ("WHO") declared the novel coronavirus outbreak a public health emergency of international concern and on March 12, 2020 the WHO announced the outbreak was a pandemic.
 On January 31, 2020 the U.S. Health and Human Services Secretary declared a public health emergency, and subsequently state and local governments have imposed various restrictions on public activity.
 The Company has maintained operations virtually during the outbreak, but the impact of the outbreak currently is unknown and rapidly evolving.
 The related health crisis has adversely affected the U.S. and global economy, resulting in an economic downturn that has impacted the financial markets and the Company's ability to raise capital.